psemdel/py-trading-bot/README.md

 # Deployment
 Deployment of the bot on external machine has not been achieved yet for several reasons:

-- If you use Interactive brokers, your trader workstation needs to be open on a machine which can communicate with the bot.
+- If you use Interactive brokers, your trader workstation (TWS) or IB Gateway needs to be open on a machine which can communicate with the bot.
 As the login requires MFA, you need to be able to display the desktop of this machine.
-It requires a minimum of 4Gb ram, which exclude use of Raspberry pi.
+TWS requires a minimum of 4Gb ram, which exclude use of Raspberry pi.
 It is a challenge also for the security.
+Update 20/01/2023: Re-evaluating this paragraph for IB Gateway.
 - Talib library, which is coded in C, need to be installed.
 In proved to be challenging on PaaS, like heroku for instance.
 - Vertorbt is very heavy (docker image > 4 Gb).
 It excludes a deployment on Amazon lambda for instance.